symfony-si/symfony.si/README.md

 ## About

 Welcome to the Symfony Slovenia project.
-You probably wonder why is this project located in a separate repository and why a special seperate dedicated page for a PHP framework and community?
-Symfony is a framework, community, a philosophy and more all working together in harmony and we believe that it deserves special attention for that matter so we've decided to make a website specially for a Slovenian Symfony community as well.

-Inspired by Symfony Italia, Symfony Armenia, Symfony Spain and many others here is Symfony Slovenia as well.
+Inspired by many others similar local user groups here is Symfony Slovenia as well.

 Symfony.si project aims to provide useful information to users of Symfony PHP framework and connect them with Slovenian Symfony users.
 We respect that Symfony is a trademark of Fabien Potencier so this website is about community and is more of an introduction to